jamescherti/flymake-ansible-lint.el/README.md

 test.yaml:5: yaml[truthy]: Truthy value should be one of
 ```

+### Where does the package create temporary files?

+By default, the *flymake-ansible-lint* package creates temporary files in the same directory as the Ansible YAML file currently being edited.

+For example, when editing: `/home/user/test/myfile.yaml`, the package may generate temporary files such as: `/home/user/test/flymake_1_myfile.yaml` `/home/user/test/flymake_2_myfile.yaml`...

+**These temporary files are automatically removed once flymake-ansible-lint completes its analysis.**

+(This behavior is controlled by the variable `flymake-ansible-lint-tmp-files-enabled`.
+Keeping `flymake-ansible-lint-tmp-files-enabled` enabled is important because it allows Flymake to lint the most recent in-memory state of the buffer, including unsaved modifications.
+Without these temporary files, Flymake would have to rely on the last saved version of the file, which might not reflect the current edits.
+This ensures that linting diagnostics remain accurate, up to date, and synchronized with the actual buffer contents, providing immediate feedback while editing.)

 ## License

 The `flymake-ansible-lint` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
 This package uses *flymake-quickdef*, by Karl Otness.